Back to blog

 Start with the highest-impact variables from the hierarchy above:

-- First: Targeting (test different ICP segments)
+1. First: Targeting (different ICP segments)

-- Third: Subject line variations
+3. Third: Subject line variations

-- Fourth: Email length (short vs medium)
+4. Fourth: Email length (short vs medium)

-- Fifth: CTA wording
+5. Fifth: CTA wording

-- Sixth: Follow-up cadence timing
+6. Sixth: Follow-up cadence timing

-Testing CTA wording before fixing targeting is like rearranging deck chairs on a sinking ship.
+Testing CTA wording before fixing targeting is rearranging deck chairs on a sinking ship.
 Start where the impact is.

 Tracking your tests